Wednesday, April 2, 2025

 We had known from before the season began that NOAH planned to take teams to the Regional Homeschool Tournament in Lawrence, Kansas and to the National Homeschool Tournament in Springfield, Missouri.
 We planned to go to both tournaments and had even reserved lodging for both places.
 Sadly, communication from the club was lacking at best.
 We asked questions, but no one seemed to want to give us answers.
 There were several games where our coach was absent, and no one bothered to communicate that to us or anyone else.
 The complete breakdown of communication in addition to the struggle with the coaching had us questioning whether we wanted to travel out of town to represent this club.

-Ultimately, we decided that Bren would play in the Regional tournament in Lawrence, but not the week long Nationals tournament.
-It was a tough decision, and one we wrestled greatly with.
+Ultimately, we decided that Bren would play in the Regional tournament in Lawrence, but not the week-long Nationals tournament.
+It was a tough decision, and one we wrestled with greatly.
 In the end though, it came down to us not wanting to prolong the season by committing to a week of frustrations, poor behavior from the coach, lack of communication, and unjust treatment.
-We felt relieved once we made the decision and have no regrets.
+We felt relieved once we made the decision and have no regrets about it.

 Regionals was a three day tournament (Thursday, Friday, Saturday - February 20-21), and Chris took Brenson while I stayed home with the girls.
 I had decided to stay back in order for the girls to not miss track & field practice, as well as a few other activities we had going on.
 However, it turned out that we had ice and snow on the ground - as well as frigid temps - during this time and all other activities were canceled anyhow.